mohnate/telegram-mentoring-bot/README.md

 ```

 Mentors will receive a notification when they have a match.
 They can accept or refuse the match.
-Menetees will receive a notification when a mentor has accepted a match, and other pending matches will be canceled.
+Mentees will receive a notification when a mentor has accepted a match, and other pending matches will be canceled.

 As an admin, you can use the following commands:
 ```bash